We MAY just have THE answerS

-It's always important spin responsibly no matter how you decide to play or display your collection.
-We advocate for the usual precautions and a proper record cleaning brush before spinning up your albums.
+It's always important to spin responsibly no matter how you decide to play or display your collection.
+We advocate for the usual precautions and a proper record cleaning brush (or cloth) before spinning up your albums.

 In need of a good brush?
 We even have a few recommended options.